FalconChristmas/fpp/docs/FPP-with-vs-code.md

 [![Remote-SSH Setup](https://img.youtube.com/vi/h2MhkFKUOow/0.jpg)](https://www.youtube.com/watch?v=h2MhkFKUOow)

+## Compiling FPPD
+The default vscode tasks that we currently have setup include a "clean" target and a "make debug" target.
+If a C/C++ file is open, from the Terminal->Run Task... menu, you should be able to select either the "make clean" or "Make FPPD (debug)" tasks which will cause vscode to run "make" on the remote host.
+In addition, the "Make FPPD (debug)" task is setup as the default build task that is run when you hit "ctrl-shift-B" (or "cmd-shift-B" on Mac).
+When run, and C++ errors will appear on the "Problems" tab and allow click navigation directly to the problem.

 ## Remote C/C++ Debugging
 Follow video shows how to use the VS Code visual debugger along with the [GDB Debugger - Beyond](https://marketplace.visualstudio.com/items?itemName=coolchyni.beyond-debug) extension